-Advancing dementia is the most common reason for residents to enter residential aged care to specifically receive Dementia Care.
-Living with dementia can is a deeply challenging and soul-searching experience for individuals and those who are close to them.
+A diagnosis or symptoms of Dementia is one of the most common reasons for residents to enter residential aged care to specifically receive specialised and regular care.
+Living with dementia can be deeply challenging and an emotional experience for individuals and for family and friends.

 Although the presentation of dementia symptoms can differ for each person, usually the onset is gradual and, in the early stages, this can make the symptoms difficult to confirm.
 It is important to note that memory loss and other symptoms of dementia are not a normal part of ageing.